GraphQLAPI/graphql-api-for-wp/docs/en/modules/custom-endpoints.md

 - 3rd-party APIs
 - Any other

 The custom endpoint is a Custom Post Type, and its permalink is the endpoint.

-For instance, an endpoint with title `"My endpoint"` and slug `my-endpoint` will be accessible under `/graphql/my-endpoint/`.
+An endpoint with title `"My endpoint"` and slug `my-endpoint` will be accessible under `/graphql/my-endpoint/`.

 <a href="../../images/custom-endpoint.png" target="_blank">![Creating a custom endpoint](../../images/custom-endpoint.png "Creating a custom endpoint")</a>